 A lawyer can provide the guidance you need

 A skilled estate planning and elder law attorney will be instrumental in helping you decide whether a QIT or other strategies are best for you.
-For decades, people across Bergen County and beyond have relied on Michael A. Manna & Associates to create effective solutions.
+For decades, people across Bergen County and beyond have relied on The Manna Helmy Law Group to create effective solutions.

 Source: NJ Family Care Qualified Income Trust Frequently Asked Questions, September 21, 2015